saman-pasha/LCC/README.md

 #include <stdlib.h>
 #include <stdbool.h>
 ```
-* <b>:compile</b>: used for compiling target file.
-Dafault behaviour is `-c target.c`.
-Could be a list of arguments that will be sent to compiler which has been set in `lcc-config.lisp`.
+* <b>:compile</b>: used for compiling target or class.
+Dafault behaviour for targets is `-c target.c` for classes is `-c __lcc_Class__.c -o __lcc_Class__.o`.
+For target custom compilation just set a list of arguments that will be sent to compiler which has been set in `lcc-config.lisp` and overrides default behaviour.
+For class custom compilation just set a list of arguments that will be sent to compiler which has been set in `lcc-config.lisp` but does not overrides default behaviour and just appends to it.
-* <b>:link</b>: used for linking and builing target file as library or executable.
-It has not dfault behaviour.
-Could be a list of arguments that will be sent to linker which has been set in `lcc-config.lisp`.
+* <b>:link</b>: used for linking and builing target or class as library or executable.
+For targets It has not dfault behaviour, for classes default behaviour is `-o lib__lcc_Class__.la __lcc_Class__.lo` to creating library of each class.
+For target custom linking just set a list of arguments that will be sent to linker which has been set in `lcc-config.lisp`.
+For class custom linking just set a list of arguments that will be sent to linker which has been set in `lcc-config.lisp` but but does not overrides default behaviour and just appends to it.
 ```lisp
 ;; MyMath library declaration
 (target "mymath.h"